I tried the 7 best Shopify live chat apps in 2026

 7. Re:amaze

-Re:amaze finds a nice middle ground between a simple tool like Shopify Inbox and a full helpdesk like Gorgias.
+Re:amaze finds a nice middle ground between a simple tool like Shopify Inbox and a comprehensive helpdesk like Gorgias.
 It gives you a shared inbox to manage live chat, email, SMS, and social media.
 It also has useful e-commerce features built right in, like chatbots, push notifications, and an FAQ builder.

 • Pros: